hardcoreparkour1/EndOfLife/README.md

 #### BTW:
-If you think there is a need to add some OS / software, just comment it, I will search for the product and add the EOL table (if you already have the EOL table we can add it)
+If you want to add some OS/software/language, just comment it, I will search for the product and add the EOL table (if you already have the EOL table we can add it 😄)

 ### Enjoy!